isabellyrocha/sgx-ompss-apps/dot-product/README.rst

 loops to adjust the granularity of our tasks (see ``CHUNK_SIZE`` variable).
 Apart from that, we have also annotated the tasks for you, but this parallel version is not ready, yet.

-**Goals of this exercise**

- * Find all the ``#pragma omp`` lines.
-As you can see, there are tasks, but we forgot to specify their dependencies.
- * Tasks are executed asynchronously.
-Thus, at some point we have to wait for them.
-Where should we do that?
- * There is a task with a label ``dot_prod``.
-What are the inputs of that task?
-   Does it have an output?
-What is the size of the inputs and outputs?
-   Annotate the input and output dependencies.
- * Below the ``dot_prod`` task, there is another task labeled as ``increment``.
-   What does it do?
-Do you see a difference from the previous?
-You have to write the dependencies of this task again, but this time think if there is any other clause (besides in and out) that you can use in order to maximize parallelism.
- * Think in other parallelization approaches using other types of dependencies.
- * Check scalability (for different versions), use different runtime options (schedulers,...)
- * Get a task dependency graph and/or paraver trackes (analysis)